 (iii) Religious communications

-Since there is no prima facie privilege for religious communications at common law, a case-by-case application of the Wigmore criteria will allow courts to determine whether an individual’s freedom of religion will be imperilled by the admission of evidence, and paragraph 2(a) and section 27 of the Charter require a non-denominational approach in this regard (R. v.
+Since there is no prima facie privilege for religious communications at common law, a case-by-case application of the Wigmore criteria will allow courts to determine whether an individual’s freedom of religion will be imperilled by the admission of evidence, and section 2(a) and section 27 of the Charter require a non-denominational approach in this regard (R. v.
 Gruenke, 3 S.C.R.
-263, at pages 289-291).
+263 at pages 289-291).

 (iv) Best interests of the child

 Parents have the right to rear their children according to their religious beliefs, including choosing religious education and choosing medical and other treatments (B.(R.), supra at paragraph 105; P.(D.) v.
 S.(C.), 4 S.C.R.
 141; Jones, supra at page 296).
 However, such activities can and must be restricted when they are against the child's best interests (B.(R)., supra at page 383).
 Furthemore, the exercise of discretionary powers in a custody application that are based solely on the best interests of the child can prevent the imposition of religious views of the non-custodial parent on the child (Young v.
 Young, 4 S.C.R.
 3 at pages 94 and 122; P.(D.) v.
 S.(C.), supra at page 182).